API Reference

 Parameters:

-• skipbool; if True, no interactive prompt is used and default choice is returned (useful for batch mode).
+• skip (bool) – bool; if True, no interactive prompt is used and default choice is returned (useful for batch mode).
 Default is False.

 Usage: